Georgia (country): Soviet Socialist Republic

 In February 1921, during the Russian Civil War, the Red Army advanced into Georgia and brought the local Bolsheviks to power.
-The Georgian army was defeated and the Social Democratic government fled the country.
+The Georgian army was defeated, and the Social Democratic government fled the country.
 On 25 February 1921, the Red Army entered Tbilisi and established a government of workers' and peasants' soviets with Filipp Makharadze as acting head of state.
-Georgia was incorporated into the Transcaucasian Socialist Federative Soviet Republic, alongside Armenia and Azerbaijan, in 1921 which in 1922 would become a founding member of the Soviet Union.
-Soviet rule was firmly established only after the insurrection was swiftly defeated.
-Georgia would remain an unindustrialized periphery of the USSR until the first five-year plan when it became a major centre for textile goods.
-Later, in 1936, the TSFSR was dissolved and Georgia emerged as a union republic: the Georgian Soviet Socialist Republic.
+Georgia was incorporated into what would soon become the Soviet Union.
+Soviet rule was firmly established only after local insurrections were defeated.
+Georgia would remain an unindustrialized periphery of the USSR until the first five-year plan (1928–1932), when it became a major centre for textile goods.

-Joseph Stalin, an ethnic Georgian born Iosif Vissarionovich Jugashvili (იოსებ ბესარიონის ძე ჯუღაშვილი) in Gori, was prominent among the Bolsheviks.
-Stalin was to rise to the highest position, leading the Soviet Union from 1924 until his death on 5 March 1953.
+Joseph Stalin, an ethnic Georgian, was prominent among the Bolsheviks, ultimately becoming the de facto leader of the Soviet Union from 1924 until his death on 5 March 1953.
+Fellow Georgians such as Lavrentiy Beria and Vsevolod Merkulov likewise held powerful positions in the Soviet government.
+Stalin's Great Purge between 1936 and 1938 led to thousands of Georgian dissidents, intellectuals, and other presumed threats to Soviet authority being executed or sent to Gulag penal labor camps, severely truncating the nation's cultural and intellectual life.

-In June 1941, Germany invaded the Soviet Union on an immediate course towards Caucasian oil fields and munitions factories.
-They never reached Georgia, however, and almost 700,000 Georgians fought in the Red Army to repel the invaders and advance towards Berlin.
-Of them, an estimated 350,000 were killed.
-The Georgian uprising on Texel against the Germans was the last battle of the Second World War in Europe.
+During World War II, Germany led an Axis invasion of the Soviet Union in June 1941 with the aim of conquering all territory up to the Ural Mountains.
+As the initial operation stalled, the Axis launched the Fall Blau offensive in 1942 to take control of strategic Caucasian oil fields and munitions factories; ultimately, Axis troops were stopped before reaching Georgian borders.
+Over 700,000 Georgians—constituting about 20 percent of the population—fought in the Red Army to repel the invaders and advance towards Berlin; an estimated 350,000 were killed.

 After Stalin's death, Nikita Khrushchev became the leader of the Soviet Union and implemented a policy of de-Stalinization.
-This was nowhere else more publicly and violently opposed than in Georgia, where in 1956 riots broke out upon the release of Khrushchev's public denunciation of Stalin, which had to be dispersed by military force.
+Khrushchev's purges were met with riots in Tbilisi that had to be dispersed by military force.
+This violent turn of events that compromised Georgian loyalty to the Soviet Union contributed to the nation's consolidation.
+1978 Georgian demonstrations saw the return of mass anti-Soviet protests, but this time government backed down.

 Throughout the remainder of the Soviet period, Georgia's economy continued to grow and experience significant improvement, though it increasingly exhibited blatant corruption and alienation of the government from the people.
 With the beginning of perestroika in 1986, the Georgian Soviet leadership proved so incapable of handling the changes that most Georgians, including rank and file communists, concluded that the only way forward was a break from the existing Soviet system.

-After restoration of independence
+Independence, civil wars

+Starting in 1988, mass protests erupted in Georgia in favour of independence, led by Georgian nationalists such as Merab Kostava and Zviad Gamsakhurdia.
+The following year, the brutal suppression by Soviet forces of a large peaceful demonstration held in Tbilisi on 4–9 April 1989 proved to be a pivotal event in discrediting the continuation of Soviet rule over the country.